 Once the evaluation period is open and periodically throughout the evaluation period, faculty should send an announcement to students encouraging them to complete it.
-Refer to the Resources for Faculty webpage for instructions on how to add the student evaluation tool to Blackboard.
 If your course meets in-person, you are encouraged to allot time during a class session or synchronous session for students to complete their survey.